-Vizient has 23 standardized medical/surgical environmentally-preferred attributes, which range from safer chemical utilization to waste reduction initiatives and disclosure mechanisms.
-In addition, Vizient has created additional attributes regarding specific product categories such as food, food service ware, cleaning chemicals, organic baby care, and furniture.
-Vizient offers the broadest, most cost-effective portfolio of environmentally-preferred products from energy star rated equipment to anesthesia masks and kits without the use of PVC, BPA, and phthalates.
+Vizient has 23 standardized medical/surgical environmentally-preferred attributes, which range from safer chemical utilization to waste reduction initiatives and disclosure characteristics.
+In addition, Vizient has created additional attributes for specific product categories such as food, food service ware, cleaning chemicals, organic baby care, and furniture.
+Vizient offers the broadest, most cost-effective portfolio of environmentallypreferred products from energy star rated equipment to anesthesia masks and kits without the use of PVC, bisphenols, and phthalates.
 Currently, over 400,000 products in Vizient's catalog clearly identify the environmentally-preferred attributes that each product contains.
 This number will continue to grow.
 Each Vizient RFP requires vendors to provide details regarding the environmentally-preferred attributes of its products, and those attributes are an element of the non-financial criteria in all bids.
 In select bids, additional points will be considered when the supplier answers positively for the environmentally-preferred attributes.
+In 2020, the percentage of suppliers reporting on environmental attributes in the national bid process dramatically grew to 92% from 8% in 2017.
+Vizient was the first in the industry to contractually encourage every supplier and potential supplier to report on environmental attributes.